 Before there was an Administrative Professionals Day, there was a National Secretaries Day, created in 1952.
 We’ve come a long way since then, and so have the job and celebration.

-This national day of recognition, which falls on April 23 this year, has evolved to reflect changing administrative titles and responsibilities in the modern workforce.
-While its moniker has changed, the purpose of Administrative Professionals Day remains the same: to celebrate highlight the many contributions of devoted and valued administrative professionals.
+This national day of recognition, Administrative Professionals Day, which falls on April 22 in 2026, has evolved to reflect changing administrative titles and responsibilities in the modern workforce.
+While its moniker has changed, the purpose of National Administrative Professionals Day remains the same: to celebrate and highlight the many contributions of devoted and valued administrative professionals.

 Every year, Administrative Professionals Day falls on the Wednesday of the last full week of April.
 Mark these dates on your calendar: